 The Online Webzine edition is for people who want to view ATPM in their Web browser, while connected to the Internet.
 It provides sharp text, lots of navigation options, and live links to ATPM back issues and other Web pages.
-You can use Sherlock to search3 all of the online issues at once.
+You can use Sherlock to search all of the issues at once online issues at once.

 The Offline Webzine is a HTML version of ATPM that is formatted for viewing offline and made available in a StuffIt archive to reduce file size.
-The graphics, content, and navigation elements are the same as with the Online Webzine, but you can view it without being connected to the Internet.
+The graphics, content, and navigation elements are the same as with the Online Webzine, but you can view it without onnected to the Internet.
+It requires a Web browser being connected to the Internet.
 It requires a Web browser.